Georgemak96/Measuring_Populism_Machine_Learning/README.md

 # Measuring Populism with Supervised Machine Learning
-R code implementing ML models and figures of the paper "Measuring Populism in a Comparative Perspective using the Comparative Manifesto Project Coding Categories"
+R code implementing ML models and figures of the paper "Measuring Populism in a Comparative Perspective using the Comparative Manifesto Project Coding Categories".
+The paper introduces a Gradient Boosting Machine model to predict populism on a continuous dimension.
+Then uses the model's predictions to derive a populism score.
+The full paper is available above ('Final_Paper.pdf')